RostCS/DU-FuelScreen/README.md

 - Discord: Rost#6764
 - Ingame: RostNerd

+## Changelog

+**v1.3**
+- Features: Added Support for any configuration of 8 tanks, rather than a limit of 4 atmospheric, and 4 space tanks
+- Backend: Reworked the way the tankName Array's are generated
+- Backend: Added comments to some portions of the code

 ## Credits

 Thanks to the great folks in the #lua-scripting channel in the Dual Universe discord, for assisting me in figuring out the more difficult sections of this script.
 Notably: Lithum3, D.Mentia, and NoPantsMcDance